About the Journal

 The Journal invites 6-8000 word original submissions.
-Authors are asked to register, read the guidelines, and agree to the ethics statement before submission.
+Authors are asked to register, read the author guidelines, and agree to the ethics statement before submission.
 Peer review is usually 4-6 weeks.
 Please review Author Guidelines prior to submission

 In 2015, the Journal met the Scopus evaluation as a high quality international journal and is currently ranked in the Q2 quartile.

 International Journal for Crime, Justice and Social Democracy is included in: